 Avoiding Liability Bulletin – February 1, 2016

-If you are lucky enough to be a CNO whose units in your hospital are undergoing a “revamp”, or you are a nurse practitioner who works in your own office and it is undergoing an “overhaul”, you can make your design ideas become a reality.
+If you are lucky enough to be a CNO whose units in your hospital are undergoing a “revamp,” you can make your design ideas become a reality.
 You must also factor in those employees whom you hire or with whom you work if they have a disability that qualifies as such under the Americans With Disabilities Act (ADA).
 In short, the physical workplace should be “disability friendly”.

 Tammy Binford writes in her article, “Moving Toward the Latest Trend In Office Design?
 Don’t Forget Legal Concerns”(HR Hero Line), that re-designers must take into account furniture, seats and desks that can be used by both those with and those without disabilities.
 She points out that standing desks, high counters or portable computers on stands may be fine for those who can be on their feet and remain in one place for long periods of time, but they will not work for those employees or office staff who cannot do so.